-During the year ended December 31, 2016, the Company acquired various laboratories and related assets for approximately\$548.6 in cash (net of cash acquired).
+During the year ended December 31, 2016, the Company acquired various other laboratories and related assets for \$548.6 (net of cash acquired), including Sequenom, Inc. for approximately \$249.1.
 The Company completed the acquisition of Sequenom, Inc., a market leader in non-invasive prenatal testing, women's health and reproductive genetics on September 7, 2016, through a cash tender offer for \$2.40 per share, or a transaction price of \$249.1, net of cash received, and acquired \$130.0 of debt.
-The Sequenom purchase consideration has been allocated to the estimated fair market value of the net assets acquired, including approximately \$146.6 in identifiable intangible assets (primarily customer relationships, technology, and trade names) with weighted-average useful lives of approximately 14.6 years; \$45.1 in deferred tax liabilities (relating to identifiable intangible assets); and a residual amount of non-tax deductible goodwill of approximately \$206.0.
+The Sequenom purchase consideration has been allocated to the estimated fair market value of the net assets acquired, including approximately \$146.6 in identifiable intangible assets (primarily customer relationships, technology, and trade names) with weighted-average useful lives of approximately \$14.6 years; \$45.1 in deferred tax liabilities (relating to identifiable intangible assets); and a residual amount of non-tax deductible goodwill of approximately \$206.0.

-The Company also acquired various other laboratories and related assets for approximately \$299.5 in cash (net of cash acquired).
+The remaining acquisitions 2016 included various other laboratories and related assets for approximately \$299.5 in cash (net of cash acquired).
 The purchase consideration for these acquisitions has been allocated to the estimated fair market value of the net assets acquired, including approximately \$126.2 in identifiable intangible assets (primarily customer relationships) and a residual amount of goodwill of approximately \$192.3.
 These acquisitions were made primarily to extend the Company's geographic reach in important market areas and/or enhance the Company's scientific differentiation and esoteric testing capabilities.